songwang41/text_gen/CONTRIBUTING.md

 * Contributing to the examples or to the documentation;
 * Submitting issues related to bugs or desired new features.

+In particular there is a special [Good First Issue](https://github.com/huggingface/transformers/contribute) listing.
+It will give you a list of open Issues that are open to anybody to work on.
+Just comment in the issue that you'd like to work on it.
+In that same listing you will also find some Issues with `Good Second Issue` label.
+These are typically slightly more complicated than the Issues with just `Good First Issue` label.
+But if you feel you know what you're doing, go for it.

 *All are equally valuable to the community.*

 ## Submitting a new issue or feature request